Chichester Canal Attractions

 A beautiful accessible retreat close to the city sometimes described as the “green lung” of Chichester, certainly one of its key attractions!

-At the Basin, there is Chichester Canal Centre which offers a wide range of amenities to local residents and visitors: refreshments, souvenirs, educational and tourist information and boat trips.
+At the Basin, there is our Chichester Canal Cafe which offers a wide range of amenities to local residents and visitors: refreshments, souvenirs, educational and tourist information and boat trips.
 This is one of the most beautiful locations in the city centre to relax and enjoy a cup of tea or coffee.
 The cafe also offers hot and cold light refreshments, ice creams and confectionery.
 There is ample indoor and outdoor seating, both with good views of the activities in the Basin.

 Adjacent to the cafe there is a Heritage Centre located in a 19th century old stable which has been refurbished to provide information about the canal and its history.

 Throughout the year there are interesting events, such as the Dragon Boat Races held in June.